-MSI: The Museum of Science and Industry, Chicago (MSI), is the largest science center in the Western Hemisphere.
+MSI: The Museum of Science and Industry, Chicago (MSI), is the largest science center in the Western Hemisphere and one of the best museums in Chicago.
 Science Storms, the newest permanent exhibit reveals the science behind some of nature’s most powerful phenomena; YOU!
 The Experience, is an exhibit that lets you explore what it means to live a vital, healthy life in the 21st century; and the U-505 Submarine, the only German U-boat in the United States.

 Field Museum: The Field Museum is home to SUE, the largest and most complete T. rex ever found.
 Descend into an ancient Egyptian tomb featuring 23 mummies or shrink to the size of a bug in Underground Adventure.
 Now, you can see it all, including special exhibitions and a 3-D film.